Living in Northampton

 Historic shoe-making town with rugby heritage, university, and central England location.
 Located in East Midlands, Northampton has a population of approximately 232,529 residents, making it a large town by UK standards.
 The primary postcode area is NN1.

 Northampton sits within East Midlands and is well connected to neighbouring areas.
-The local property market is at the entry-level end of the spectrum, with a median price of £220k that is 16% below the East Midlands average of £261k.
+The local property market is at the affordable end of the spectrum, with a median price of £250k that is 3% below the East Midlands average of £258k.
 The area has a above average crime rate compared to similar areas.

 Key facts about Northampton